adrianGette/search-images/README.md

-See the live app in the following link:
+See the live React app in the following link:

 <br>